camunda/camunda-docs/docs/components/best-practices/development/invoking-services-from-the-process-c7.md

 Learn more about external tasks in the [use guide](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/) as well as the [reference](https://docs.camunda.org/manual/latest/reference/bpmn20/tasks/service-task/#external-tasks) and explore the video processing example shown above in greater detail by reading the [blog post](https://blog.camunda.org/post/2015/11/external-tasks/) about it.

+Note that Camunda Cloud focuses on the external task pattern, there are no Java Delegates available as explained in [this blog post](https://docs.google.com/document/d/19gLNB6_CvtpceDIwA_ViHncDoEPXXAxBn59ILlg4xb4/edit#).

 ### Java Delegates